 "Both these companies feel that sharing this data would put them at a competitive disadvantage," said Alex Andrade, Mountain View's economic development director.
 "If it wasn't for this data issue, we would have had this contract done by last fall, at the latest."

 When asked to comment by the Voice, an Uber representative on Wednesday pointed to a partnership to study curb space with San Francisco as an example of how it worked with public agencies.
 The representative did not respond to questions.
-A Lyft representative declined to speak on the record or make any comments that could be attributed to the company.
+A Lyft representative declined to speak on the record, but later provided a statement after the Voice's deadline.